-The Flex 20 timeline opens with 20 stereo tracks and one bus (Bus 1) showing in the timeline, monitoring panel, and Mixer.
+The Flex 20 timeline opens with 20 stereo tracks and one bus (Bus 1) showing in the timeline, monitoring panel, and mixer.

-Expand the Mixer for a better view of the tracks.
-Notice in the Bus Outputs section of the Mixer that each track is assigned to Bus 1.
+6 Expand the mixer for a better view of the tracks.
+Notice in the Bus Outputs section of the mixer that each track is assigned to Bus 1.

-You can see the current busing structure and create new buses in the Bus Format dialog available in the Fairlight menu.
+You can see the current bussing structure and create new busses in the Bus Format dialog available in the Fairlight menu.